GergelyToth/gergelytoth.github.io/about.md

 tools.

 Born with computers and been programming since I can remember.
-Currently my main focus is on JavaScript, that all trendy React, Node and whatnot.
+Currently my main focus is on JavaScript, that all trendy React and NodeJS.

 Fascinated by terminals, tmux, and vim.